scirpter/Nebul0us.ts/README.md

 It is heavily obfuscated to protect against code stealing or licence bypassing.
 You may purchase the code by messaging the owner of our Discord server **Nyaanity#0001**.

+### If I buy it, can my friend use it too?

+No.
+The script is HWID-bound,
+means that you can't simply share between devices.

 # Commands (<> = required, [] = optional, | = OR)

 ###### connect